shahlin/notes/Tech/Tech Stack/Java/Multithreading & Concurrency.md

 - If a `writeLock` is acquired, no thread can acquire a `readLock`
 - If at least one thread holds a `readLock`, no thread can acquire a `writeLock`

+## Inter-thread Communication
+### Semaphore
+- Can be used to restrict the number of 'users' to a particular resource or a group of resources
+- Unlike the locks that allow only one 'user' per resource
+- The semaphore can restrict any given number of users
+- Example: A parking lot with 8 spaces.
+We can allow up to 8 cars to enter the lot and park their cars.
+If all 8 spaces are taken, the next car to come needs to wait until one of the space is free
+- `Semaphore` is initialized with number of permits
+- A thread can acquire/release more than 1 permit at a time
+- Any thread can release a semaphore (no ownership)
+- Calling acquire on a semaphore that has already given all of its permits will result in blocking the thread until a semaphore is released by another thread

+### Condition Variable
+- Check condition, if it is not met, suspend the thread until the condition is met (mostly modified by another thread to meet the condition)
+    ```java
+    ReentrantLock lock = new ReentrantLock();
+    Condition condition = lock.newCondition();
+    ```
+- We can use the `await()` method on the condition to unlock a lock and wait until it is signalled.
+Basically, the await() method will unlock and suspend the thread until another thread signals it to run again (then it acquires the lock and runs again)
+- The `signal()` method on the condition wakes up a thread that's waiting on it.
+Note that, if multiple conditions are waiting for the signal, only one thread will process the signal and continue execution.
+To signal all threads, we can use `signalAll()`

+### Object Signalling
+- This is similar to the Condition Variable
+- Instead of `await()`, `signal()` and `signalAll()`, in case of Object, we use `wait()`, `notify()` and `notifyAll()`
+- We can use this on any object as all classes in Java inherit from the `Object` class

 # References
 - [Java Multithreading, Concurrency & Performance Optimization Course on Udemy](https://www.udemy.com/course/java-multithreading-concurrency-performance-optimization/)
 - [Deadlock example image](https://jojozhuang.github.io/assets/images/programming/2412/deadlock.png)